Pranayshahi/currencyConverter/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 # currencyConverter

+Currency Converter
+📌 Overview

+The Currency Converter is a simple application that allows users to convert one currency into another using predefined or live exchange rates.
+It provides quick and accurate conversions and is useful for learning basic programming concepts as well as real-world financial calculations.

+🚀 Features

+Convert between multiple currencies

+Easy-to-use interface

+Real-time or static exchange rate support (based on implementation)

+Accurate and fast calculations

+Beginner-friendly project structure

+🛠️ Technologies Used

+React

+React Hooks

+Basic input/output operations

+(Optional) API integration for live exchange rates